kholterhoff/kholterhoff.github.io/S18_ENG_1102/Bibliography.md

 Gilbert, Sandra M. and Susan Gubar.
 “Heart of Darkness: The Agon of the Femme Fatale.”
 No Man’s Land: The Place of Women Writers in the Twentieth Century.
 Vol. 2: Sexchanges.
 New Haven: Yale, 1989.
 3-46.
 Print.

 Reid, Julia.
-“Gladstone Bags, Shooting Boots, and Bryant & May’s Matches: Empire, Commerce, and the Imperial Romance in the Graphic‘s Serialization of H. Rider Haggard’s She.”
-Studies in the Novel 43.2 (2011): 152-78.
-Jstor.
+“Gladstone Bags, Shooting Boots, and Bryant & May’s Matches: Empire, Commerce, and the Imperial Romance in the _Graphic_‘s Serialization of H. Rider Haggard’s _She_.” _Studies in the Novel_ 43.2 (2011): 152-78. _Jstor_.
 Web.
 11 Aug 2014.

 Stiebel, Lindy.
 Imagining Africa: Landscape in H. Rider Haggard’s African Romances.
 Westport, Conn.: Greenwood, 2001.
 Print.